20kdc/c3ds-projects/README.md

 # Assorted directory for compatibility fixes, useful tidbits, etc.

+## The Obvious Disclaimer

+I'm in no way affiliated with Creature Labs, this is all unofficial, and it might turn your hair blue.

+## Contents

 + caosproxy: specification for OS-independent and easier to access interconnect between tooling & the game
 + colour-depth-fix: improves Linux & Mac compatibilty of Docking Station through renderer patching